MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/first-approval.md

   ![Screenshot of Approvals Kit first stage with node created](./media/approvals-kit-first-stage-node-created.png)

-1. Select the Save button to save you workflow
+1. Select the Save button to save your workflow

   ![Screenshot of Approvals Kit workflow process saved successfully](./media/approvals-kit-workflow-saved.png)

 ## Task 3 - Publish Approval Workflow

-Having created the definition of your workflow, the next step is to publish the workflow so that you can trigger a approval when a Machine request is created.
+Having created the definition of your workflow, the next step is to publish the workflow so that you can trigger an approval when a Machine request is created.
 Everytime you publish the workflow, a new version is created.

 1. Select **Publish**.